sepp1399/DataScience/cigarette_smoking_analysis/readme.md

 # Repository Analysis

-This repository contains three files, each performing different analyses on various datasets.
+This repository contains three files, each performing different analyses on`healthcare-dataset-stroke-data.csv` dataset.
 Below is a detailed description of each file and the analyses performed within.

 ## Files Overview